ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ## Polishing

-In this section we are going to add a little polish to project by adding a sprint feature, audio, and some effects.
+In this section you are going to add a little polish to project by adding a sprint feature, audio, and some effects.

 ### Add Player Sprint